ramyrams/InformationSecurity/MobileAppSecurity/readme.md

 * Is there a maximum number of login attempts before they are locked out?

 # Mobile Security Testing Guide
-* [Mobile Security Testing Guide -MSTG] (https://github.com/OWASP/owasp-mstg) - The Mobile Security Testing Guide (MSTG) is a comprehensive manual for mobile app security testing and reverse engineering.
+* [Mobile Security Testing Guide-MSTG](https://github.com/OWASP/owasp-mstg) - The Mobile Security Testing Guide (MSTG) is a comprehensive manual for mobile app security testing and reverse engineering.

 ## Mobile App Security Requirements and Verification